MitchMills/RB101/00Small_Problems_Exercises/pedac_scratchpad.md

 # ALGORITHM
+- iterate over each character of the input string
+- double each character
+- return string

 # # # # # # # # # # # # # # # # # # # # # # # # #